longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 EOF
 chmod 755 /usr/lib/systemd/system-sleep/99-t14-g3-amd-resume-fix
 ```

-Unfortunately this does not fix the problem.
-Everything regarding Wifi hangs as
-soon as NetworkManager recieves the suspend event and disconnects the Wifi card
-which happens before the scripts in system-sleep are run.

 Disconnecting Wifi manually before suspending, works fine.
 With the above hook
 scripts, a workaround has been made which is good enough for now.